aische/llm-simple/Readme.md

 # llm-simple

-Experimental Haskell library for talking to LLMs: multi-provider gateways, model fallbacks, agent tool loops, structured output, and built-in filesystem tools.
+An experimental Haskell **LLM toolbox** for trying out providers, tool loops, and workspace agents locally.
+It is meant to get you from zero to a working agent quickly — not to be a production agent platform.

 **Status:** early 0.1.x release.
 APIs may change.